MicrosoftDocs/well-architected/well-architected/performance-efficiency/continuous-performance-optimize.md

 Technical debt refers to the accumulated inefficiencies, suboptimal design choices, or shortcuts taken during the development process that can affect performance.
 Technical debt, unclear code, and overly complex implementations can make performance efficiency more difficult to attain.
 Addressing technical debt involves identifying and resolving these issues to improve the overall performance and maintainability of the workload.
 This work might include refactoring code, optimizing database queries, improving architectural design, or implementing best practices.
 You might have introduced technical debt to meet a deadline, but you need to address the technical debt in your workload in the optimization process.

-### Use platform features
+### Evaluate new platform features

-Take advantage of the many platform features and tooling that can provide performance recommendations based on actual usage.
-Understanding the full capabilities of your hosting platform or insights tooling is crucial.
-By enabling and using automation features provided by the platform, you can customize them to fit your evolving needs.
-Regular updates are essential to receive the best recommendations and insights from third-party tools.
-Capture and evaluate performance signals from your platform and tools.
+Evaluating new platform features involves examining the new functionalities and tools of a platform that can improve performance efficiency, such as optimized storage solutions, caching mechanisms, or resource management tools.
+New platform features can open avenues for enhancing performance efficiency.
+Keep your platform and tools up-to-date to ensure you're leveraging the latest innovations and best practices.
+Consistently monitor feedback and performance metrics from these new additions to refine your approach.

 ### Automate performance optimization